 Beyond the Law

 With two accomplished teenagers away at boarding school, Carrie and supportive husband Michael find themselves empty nesters earlier than expected.
-Though a quiet house is bittersweet, Carrie’s law practice, three labs and crafting with corks (a byproduct of her other favorite hobby) keep her busy.
+Though a quiet house is bittersweet, Carrie’s law practice, three labrador retrievers and crafting with corks (a byproduct of her other favorite hobby) keep her busy.

-In 2016, Carrie and Michael put their spring break plans on hold to deliver an unplanned litter of black lab puppies in their mud room.
+In 2016, Carrie and Michael put their summer vacation plans on hold to deliver an unplanned litter of black lab puppies in their mud room.
 As the birth unfolded, Carrie was also fielding calls and reviewing documents to close a $50 million deal in Puerto Rico!
 When she retires, Carrie plans to be a “doggy doula,” for anyone who will have her.

-A native of Fredericksburg, Carrie grew up enjoying summers on the Potomac.
+A native of Fredericksburg, Carrie grew up enjoying summers on the Potomac River.
 In her spare time, she and Michael enjoy weekends at her family’s river house, soaking up the natural beauty of Caledon State Park, a neighboring bald eagle sanctuary.

 T.C.
 Williams School of Law at the University of Richmond, J.D., 1996

 Richard S. Reynolds Graduate School of Business at the University of Richmond, M.B.A., 1996

 E. Claiborne Robins School of Business at the University of Richmond, B.S.B.A., 1991